 This class consists of four components.
 You cannot satisfactorily complete this course without all four of these.

-Each lecture will form the basis of the material I expect you to know for the exams.
-I will present on the historical, technological, and economics context relevant to each media industry.
-I will post outlines and slides from each lecture, but believe me, those serve as poor substitutes for attending each week’s lecture.
+Each class will form the basis of the material I expect you to know for the exams.
+We will discuss the historical, technological, and economic context relevant to digital media.
+Moreover, our class will be driven by discussion.

 Please read the assigned course material prior to each week’s class.
 Consult the Course Schedule for the required reading assignments.